ericbannon/browser-e2e-fips/README.md

 ![ATO Boundary Diagram](assets/diagram.png)

-Most modern browsers embed their own cryptographic stacks which are **not FIPS 140-2/140-3 validated** and cannot be configured to operate in FIPS mode.
-Firefox is the exception
+Most modern browsers embed their own cryptographic stacks which are **not FIPS 140-2/140-3 validated** and cannot be configured to operate in FIPS mode

 * Chromium: Uses BoringSSL (Google's OpenSSL fork) - not FIPS validated, deeply integrated into browser networking stack

-* Firefox: Uses NSS (Network Security Services) - FIPS mode exists
+* Firefox: Uses NSS (Network Security Services) - FIPS mode exists but but only RHEL / Fedora provide a validated configuration suitable for compliance claims.

 * WebKit: Custom crypto implementation - not FIPS validated, no FIPS mode available